 Northwestern Coding Bootcamp Cost

-That’s why you should take the time to review your bootcamp tuition costs before you decide which school you plan to attend.
+That’s why you should take the time to review your bootcamp tuition costs before you decide which school or program you plan to attend.
 Doing so can save you money and keep you in the black.
 You might be asking, then, how much is Northwestern bootcamp?

-You’ll be able to use any G.I.
-Bill benefits you have to pay for your schooling and the school offers a $500 scholarship to bring down your costs.
-You also have a variety of financial aid options, and you should also check out a federal low-income bootcamp student assistance program called EQUIP.
+You’ll be able to use any GI Bill benefits you have to pay for your schooling and the school offers a $500 scholarship to bring down your costs.
+You also have a variety of financial aid options.
+Students are encouraged to check out a federal low-income bootcamp student assistance program called EQUIP.

 You might not realize it, but your instructors have shaped you throughout your life.
 Good teachers help their students learn and succeed no matter what subject they’re teaching, and that includes coding bootcamps.
 A quality bootcamp instructor brings a mixture of experience and knowledge and does their best to make sure that every student gets the most out of the course.

-At Northwestern bootcamp, you’ll find instructors with tons of life experience under their belts.
+At Northwestern coding bootcamp, you’ll find instructors with tons of life experience under their belts.
 The bootcamp teachers hail from public sector jobs and huge, multi-billion dollar companies, and they all have years of programming background and want to give you any assistance you need to make your time in bootcamp as well spent as possible.

 Northwestern Coding Bootcamp Curriculum

 Northwestern University bootcamp developed through a partnership between the school and Trilogy Education Services.
 There’s an interesting conversation on the Breaking into Startup podcast with Trilogy’s founder and CEO, Dan Somer, regarding the future role of alternative education.
 Check it out; it’s a good listen.

 Northwestern Coding Bootcamp Job Placement

 Bootcamp students have a big advantage over other new programmers, and it isn’t just the subjects they study (although that helps plenty).
-Many coding bootcamps include job placement services along with the training, giving former students a support network that helps them get started in their new career.
+Many coding bootcamps include job placement services along with the training, giving former students a support network that helps them get started in their new careers.
 Before selecting a school, you should take the time to review their job program.